Death Come True: Development and release

 Death Come True was developed by Too Kyo Games and Esquadra and published by IzanagiGames, written and directed by Kazutaka Kodaka with music by Masafumi Takada.
 Esquadra was responsible for the primary development work.
-It was released for Android, iOS, macOS, and Nintendo Switch on June 24 in Japan, June 25 in North America, June 26 in Europe, and June 27, 2020 in Australia.
+It was released for Android, iOS, macOS, and Nintendo Switch on June 24 in Japan, June 25 in North America, June 26 in Europe, and June 27, 2020, in Australia.
 It was also released for Windows on July 17, 2020, for PlayStation 4 on November 12, 2020, for PlayStation 5 on September 19, 2024, and for Xbox One on October 7, 2024.

 Reception

-Death Come True was generally well received by critics on Nintendo Switch, while the iOS version saw mixed reviews.
+According to the review aggregation website Metacritic, Death Come True was generally well received by critics on Nintendo Switch, while the iOS version saw "mixed or average" reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 58% of critics.